 Home page promotion

-The FedUni home page is a high-traffic area with wide exposure to a large audience.
+The Federation University home page is a high-traffic area with wide exposure to a large audience.
 It is a key marketing tool for future students.
-This page features rotating banners and static web tiles that are frequently updated to ensure the information is fresh.
+This page features a rotating banner which is frequently updated to ensure the information is fresh.
 These visual promotions can raise awareness of events and initiatives that are of interest to a particular audience, or align to the strategic direction of the University.

 Request space on home page

-All requests for promotional space on the home page must be directed to Marketing and Communications, who determine the timing and the location of images and information.
+All requests for promotional space on the home page must be directed to Marketing, who determine the timing and positioning of images and information.
 They can provide advice about promoting your event or initiative.

-Contact Kara Hodgson in Marketing and Communications to discuss your requirements.
-A minimum of two weeks notice is required for requests for promotions on the home page.
+Contact Kara Hodgson in Marketing to discuss your requirements.
+A minimum of three weeks notice is required for requests for promotions on the home page.

 Link to web content

-When clicked on, the home page web banners and tiles direct the user through to another web page on our site (and not to an external website).
+When selected, the home page web banners direct the user through to another web page on our site (and not to an external website).
 This 'landing' page content must be polished and professional.

 Landing page requirements